getreu/tp-note/doc/source/tp-note--manual.md

       # Draft

-* Synchronize filename with header of all note files in the current directory:
+* Synchronize filenames and headers of all note files in the current directory:

   ```shell
   find . -type f -name "*.md" -exec tp-note --batch {} \; >/dev/null